FanSmale/FSS-FWI/data/readme.md

 "_base" represents the configuration files of InversionNet and VelocityGAN.
 "_cont" represents the configuration file of DDNet70.
 "_lres" represents the configuration files of LResInvNet and DenseInvNet.

+---

+When all the data is ready, the size of the data folder may reach 259G, so please pay attention to the hard disk space allocation.